Long-Term Disability Insurance

 You should file your disability insurance claim as soon as possible.
 Once you notice signs of injury or illness because of an accident, you should begin to detail your disability, talk to your doctors about your treatment options, and begin the insurance filing process.

 You must stop working or dramatically reduce your working hours to be considered for disability.
-You can continue working and still file a claim for benefits, although whether you are entitled to those benefits will depend on the specific terms of your policy.
+In some cases you can continue working and still file a claim for benefits, although whether you are entitled to those benefits will depend on the specific terms of your policy.

 Depending on your disability, you may not be able to work at your original occupation, but you may be able to take on a new role to accommodate your disability and still qualify for benefits.